Principle #1: Take fewer risks as you get older

-I can’t say that I have followed Warren’s rules to the tee because I have lost money and the chances you will too.
-So I modified his rule because I am a big believer in never losing other people’s money.
+I can’t say that I have followed Warren’s rules to a T because I have lost money.
+Chances are you will too.
+So, I modified his rule because I am a big believer in never losing other people’s money.

 Principle #3: Spend 10% of your day thinking about new ways to make money

-You don’t have to do this during working hours, but you should focus a portion of your day thinking about ways to make more money.
-Doing this everyday will help you come up with creative money generating ideas.
+You don’t have to do this during working hours, but you should spend a portion of your day thinking about ways to make more money.
+Doing this every day will help you come up with creative money-generating ideas.

-Now, this doesn’t mean that you should look to start a new business, but instead look for new ways to grow your company’s revenue.
-Think outside the box, look for new marketing trends or waves you can ride.
+Now, this doesn’t mean that you should look to start a new business.
+Instead, look for new ways to grow your company’s revenue.
+Think outside the box and look for new marketing trends or waves you can ride.